Atmospheric characterization of HIP 67522 b with VLT/CRIRES+. VLT/CRIRES+ suggests a heavier planet and hints at deuterium fractionation: Cross-correlation maps and Bayesian exploration

 where data[n] is the data at each pixel, model[n] the value of the retrieved model during the bayesian exploration at the same pixel and $\sigma[n]$ the observational uncertainty at each pixel, defined by the standard deviation in time of each pixel as in \citet{Klein2024}.
 Our models can be considered correct when the retrieved $a$ distribution is centered around 1.
 As in \citet{Brogi2019}, our total likelihood is simply:

 Note that we do not include a $\beta$ parameters to scale the noise as we follow the method of \citet{Gibson2020} that derives the likelihood with respect to this parameter to minimize its value.

-The parameters of our isothermal retrieval are therefore K$_p$, V$_\mathrm{sys}$, isothermal temperature, water and carbon monoxide mass mixing ratios (MMR), a corrective factor for gravity (dg), a corrective factor for radius (dR) and the $a$ factor in the likelihood.
+The parameters of our isothermal retrieval are therefore K$_p$, V$_\mathrm{sys}$, isothermal temperature, water and carbon monoxide mass mixing ratios (MMR), a corrective factor for gravity (dg), a corrective factor for radius (dR), the reference pressure $P_0$\footnote{the reference pressure is the pressure where the gravity is equal to the input gravity, and hence the radius is equal to the one used in the code (here 0.892 Jupiter radii)}, and the $a$ factor in the likelihood.
 Firstly, including the end of the transit, where the seeing gets two times larger than during the beginning of the night (see Fig. \ref{figure:obslog}), biases our retrievals towards unrealistic values of K$_p$ excluding the expected planetary value at 2$\sigma$.
 However, when considering only the low-seeing part of the observation, we do retrieve that the posterior for orbital velocity is centered on the expected planetary value.
 In the rest of the bayesian exploration, we therefore limit ourselves to the exposures before the drastic increase of the seeing.

 Regarding mass constraints, we obtain that dg is directly correlated with the $a$ value, which is expected as the size of the atmosphere is directly proportional to gravity \citep[see notably the discussion in][]{Debras2024}.
 We therefore only kept dg and fixed $a=1$ in the likelihood.
-This gives us a retrieved mass of 29.8 $\pm$ 2.9 Earth masses for the planet (1$\sigma$ errorbar) which is about two times the mass retrieved by \citet{Thao2024}.
-We are therefore inconsistent with their mean retrieved mass at 5$\sigma$.
+This gives us a retrieved mass of $27.7^{+5.9}_{-5.5}$ Earth masses for the planet (1$\sigma$ errorbars) which is about two times the mass retrieved by \citet{Thao2024}.
+We are therefore inconsistent with their mean retrieved mass at 3$\sigma$.
 We discuss this discrepancy in Sect.~\ref{ssec:mass}.

 With these isothermal models we confirmed the detection of H$_2$O and CO and were able to put constraints on the maximum MMR of other species as detailed in Table \ref{tab:molecules}.
 We also confirmed a wind speed of $-2.9 \pm 0.2$~km.s$^{-1}$, consistent with our correlation maps.